yungshenglu/NBA-Boxscore/README.md

-# NBA-Boxscore VSCode Extension
+# NBA-Boxscore (VSCode Extension)

-This repository is my first practice to implement a simple NBA boxscrore extension on Visual Studio Code (VS-Code) using TypeScript.
+This repository is my first practice to implement a simple NBA boxscrore extension on Visual Studio Code (VSCode) using TypeScript.
 For now, we enable users to see the live score and further detail of daily matches.

 > HINT: If you have any questions, please feel free to ask me.

+---
 ## Features

 > (To be updated.)